lindy-labs/opus_contracts/docs/CairoConventions.md

 - `address`: a contract address
 - `packed`: A felt that has had multiple values packed into it
 - Structs: For return variables that are structs, their name should be the struct name in snake case.
 For example, `SomeStruct` becomes `some_struct`.

+## `*_external.cairo` modules a.k.a. mixins

+Cairo doesn't have inheritance, but with a sprinkle of dark magic and exploiting the compiler's behaviour, we can get mixins.
+When importing anything from a file that contains public functions (`@view`, `@external`, `@l1_handler`), the compiler silently pulls these into scope, even if they are not explicitly imported, so that they become available in the final compiled smart contract.
+By itself, this behaviour is A Bad Thing, but when used deliberately, it can become An Ok Thing.

+You can create files that hold reusable (i.e. useful for distinct smart contracts) functionality.
+These files must have the `_external.cairo` suffix in their name.
+When using these mixins in a smart contract, **explicitly** import every public function (even though it's not needed) in the `import` statement.

+As an example, have a look at the [`auth_external.cairo`](../contracts/lib/auth_external.cairo) file; to import its functions, do `from contracts.lib.auth_external import authorize, revoke, get_auth`.